Vacuum Forming

 History of the Vacuum Forming Process

-In the 1860’s John Wesley Hyatt discovered the process of making celluloid, the first artificial plastic.
-Together with his brother, they patented this plastic and discovered that it could be heated in molds to form different shapes such as sheets and rods.
+The origins of vacuum forming trace back to the 1860s when John Wesley Hyatt discovered celluloid, the first artificial plastic.
+Along with his brother, he patented this innovative material, which could be heated and molded into various shapes such as sheets and rods.

 Benefits of Vacuum Forming